janm31415/jAmp8100/README.md

 It is also possible to load your own impulse responses, which are expected to be in Wave format.

-You can delete your own uploaded impulse responses, by long pressing/clicking the selection button on the right of the corresponding impulse response.
+You can delete your own uploaded impulse responses by swiping to the left over the corresponding impulse response, or by long pressing/clicking the selection button on the right of the corresponding impulse response.
 Integrated impulses can not be deleted.

 ### Load IR